'We are down, but not out': Sears gets feisty on social media

 Over the last 30 days, Sears’ posting frequency on Twitter has gone up by the week, as have interactions per post, according to social media analytics firm Zoomph.

-Toys 'R' Us took a slightly different tack to reach its nearly 2 million followers on Twitter.
+Toys 'R' Us took a slightly different tack to reach its nearly two million followers on Twitter.

 "While our store roster may be getting smaller, what is not changing is our desire or commitment to serving you," Toys 'R' Us (@ToysRUs) tweeted from its official account in February 2018, roughly five months after it filed for bankruptcy protection.